researchdata-sheffield/telfest2018-carpentry/README.md

 [SWC]: http://software-carpentry.org/
 [DC]: http://datacarpentry.org/

+**TODO:** complete this section

 ## How do you think others will benefit from the session?

+The Carpentries are built on modern, research-backed psychology and pedagogy, and are thus quite different from programming courses run along more traditional lines.
+Participants will benefit from learning about the theory behind the material and instructional style as well as experiencing it for themselves.

 ## How will you incorporate the student perspective in this session?

+Participants will be placed directly in the students' shoes, having the opportunity to experience the Carpentry style of teaching as learners.

+**Please note:**
+All participants will need access to a laptop during the session.

 ## Plan for the session (workshop only)